Jaylen Johnson (American football): Professional career

+Los Angeles Chargers

 After going unselected in the 2024 NFL draft, Johnson signed with the Los Angeles Chargers as an undrafted free agent.
 He had three receptions for 53 yards in preseason but was released at the final roster cuts on August 27, 2024, then being re-signed to the practice squad the following day.
 He was elevated to the active roster for the team's Week 8 game against the New Orleans Saints, and made his debut in the game, appearing on one offensive snap and three special teams snaps.
 He signed a reserve/future contract on January 13, 2025.

+Saskatchewan Roughriders

+On April 30, 2026, Johnson signed with the Saskatchewan Roughriders of the Canadian Football League.
+He appeared in three games for the club in the 2026 CFL season before his release on August 5, 2026.